 Your kitty might not like this one, but the smell does repel fleas.
 Sprinkle cedar chips around your cat’s favorite areas, like their bed and the garden.
 This isn’t how to get rid of flea eggs on cats, but we’ll get to that soon.

 Oral pills: You may have heard of prescription treatments, but does Comfortis kill flea eggs?
 Surprisingly, it kills fleas before they even get a chance to lay any eggs.
 The only downside is that you’ll need a prescription.

-Flea collars: The Seresto cat collar is brilliant for fussy felines who don’t enjoy topical treatments.
+Flea collars: The Seresto cat collar on Amazon is brilliant for fussy felines who don’t enjoy topical treatments.
 It lasts eight months, and it’s the treatment with the least hassle.

 Why Reinfestation Occurs

-The number one reason is owners thinking that fleas are just a pet problem.
+The number one reason is owners think that fleas are just a pet problem.
 The truth is these insects are all over the house.

 We’re going to discuss how to treat your home in the next section because flea eggs in the carpet, beds, clothes, and curtains are a massive issue.